iluwatar/java-design-patterns/metadata-mapping/README.md

   - Enterprise patterns
   - Object mapping
   - Persistence
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Metadata Mapping Design Pattern

-Metadata Mapping is designed to manage the mapping between database records and objects in a way that keeps the database schema and object model decoupled and manageable.
+Metadata Mapping Design Pattern is designed to manage the mapping between database records and Java objects in a way that keeps the database schema and object model decoupled and manageable.

 ## Detailed Explanation of Metadata Mapping Pattern with Real-World Examples